Security footage reveals how a boy died in US Border Patrol custody | DW | 06.12.2019

 At the time, he was the sixth child to die in US custody in 2019.
 He was the only one to die at a Border Patrol station, as all the others were transferred to a medical facility when it became apparent they were in acute distress.

-John Sanders, the Customs and Border Protection's acting commissioner at the time, resigned shortly after.
+John Sanders, the Customs and Border Protection's acting commissioner at the time, resigned shortly after after the incident.

 Hundreds of migrants seeking entry to the US have blocked a bridge along the border with Mexico to protest delays in the asylum process.
 Tens of thousands of Central American migrants are currently stuck in Mexico.
 (10.10.2019)